Continuation War: Winter War

 Prior to the war, Finnish foreign policy had been based on multilateral guarantees of support from the League of Nations and Nordic countries, but this policy was considered a failure.
-After the war, Finnish public opinion favored the reconquest of Finnish Karelia.
+After the war, Finnish public opinion favored the reconquest of territory ceded to the Soviet Union.
 The government declared national defence to be its first priority, and military expenditure rose to nearly half of public spending.
 Finland both received donations and purchased war materiel during and immediately after the Winter War.
 Likewise, the Finnish leadership wanted to preserve the spirit of unanimity that was felt throughout the country during the Winter War.
 The divisive White Guard tradition of the Finnish Civil War's 16 May victory-day celebration was therefore discontinued.

 The Soviet Union had received the Hanko Naval Base, on Finland's southern coast near the capital Helsinki, where it deployed over 30,000 Soviet military personnel.
 Relations between Finland and the Soviet Union remained strained after the signing of the one-sided peace treaty, and there were disputes regarding the implementation of the treaty.
 Finland sought security against further territorial depredations by the USSR and proposed mutual defence agreements with Norway and Sweden, but these initiatives were quashed by Moscow.